February 27, 2023 at 10:00 AM

-Participants will explore harm reduction practices and policies that relate to substance use, as well as in reducing the harms of sexually transmitted disease.
+Participants will explore a variety of harm reduction practices, policies and theories that relate to substance use.
 This module is suitable for frontline staff and leadership, people who are new to harm reduction or to the sector, and for anyone who may be in the proximity of someone who is at risk of overdose.

 This curriculum has been developed with the assistance of the BC Centre for Disease Control, which provided many of the resources used in this module.

 This was a very helpful module in which I learned about the various differences in drug classifications and how to use Naloxone.
 Now that I have completed it, I will get more involved with harm reduction and be sure to inquire about my company’s overdose response plan.